Flowminder/FlowKit/autoflow/README.md

 The default behaviour is to run a workflow for every date of available CDR data.
 If the notebooks refer to date periods other than the reference date for which the workflow is running, further filtering is required to ensure that all required dates are available.
 This can be done by providing a date stencil.

 Each element of the list of workflows defined in the `available_dates_sensor` block in `workflows.yml` accepts a `date_stencil` parameter, which defines a pattern of dates relative to each available CDR date.
 The workflow will only run for a particular date if all dates contained in the date stencil for that date are available.
 The date stencil is a list of elements, each of which is one of:
-- an absolute date (e.g.`2016-01-01`)
+- an absolute date (e.g.`2016-01-01`);
 - an integer representing an offset (in days) from a reference date.
-For example, `-1` would refer to the day before a reference date, so a workflow containing `-1` would only run for date `2016-01-03` if date `2016-01-02` was available
+For example, `-1` would refer to the day before a reference date, so a workflow containing `-1` would only run for date `2016-01-03` if date `2016-01-02` was available;
 - a pair of dates/offsets representing a date interval (inclusive of both limits) for which all dates must be available.
 Absolute dates and offsets can be mixed (e.g. `[2016-01-01, -3]`).

 If the `date_stencil` parameter is not provided, the default value is `[0]` (i.e. only the reference date itself needs to be available).